arnimpdm/Immoscout-scraper-analysis-and-other-magic/README.md

 We will start with the download and analysis of the data.
 Enjoy :)

-## Please open "Analysis and Predicition - Immowelt data.ipynb"
+## Please open "Analysis and Predicition - Immoscout data.ipynb"

 ## Update: There seems to be (sometimes) a problem with the rendering of the ipynb file, please open the notebook here: